-The process of compiling, arranging, and systematizing the laws of a given jurisdiction, or of a discrete branch of the law, into an ordered code.48 state codes vary in name.49 Note that when a new statute makes changes to the existing statutory code, language is added or removed to the code as necessary to incorporate those changes.
+The process of compiling, arranging, and systematizing the laws of a given jurisdiction, or of a discrete branch of the law, into an ordered code.

+The process of codification thus results in a topically-organized code of statutes in force.
+The federal government appropriately titles its code The United States Code (U.S.C.).
+Naturally, as befits the U.S. federal system, state codes vary in name.
+Note that when a new statute makes changes to the existing statutory code, language is added or removed to the code as necessary to incorporate those changes.
 Thus, codes constantly change, while session laws serve as repositories of historical laws.
 Because most legal research involves investigating legal issues that apply to facts, rather than beginning with a specific statute, codes tend to be the statutory source researchers use most often.
 A jurisdiction's code also typically includes its constitution at the front, so constitutional research would also be conducted with a code.